BonnBytes/PyTorch-FWD/README.rst

 Funding
 =======
-Research was supported by the Bundesministerium für Bildung und Forschung (BMBF) via its "BNTrAInee" (16DHBK1022) and "WestAI" (01IS22094A) projects.
-The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at Jülich Supercomputing Centre (JSC)
+This research was supported by the Federal Ministry of Education and Research (BMBF) under grant no.\ 01IS22094A WEST-AI and 6DHBK1022 BNTrAInee, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) GA 1927/9-1 (KI-FOR 5351) and the ERC Consolidator Grant FORHUE (101044724).
+Prof. Kuehne is supported by BMBF project STCL - 01IS22067.
+The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V.\ (www.gauss-centre.eu) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at Jülich Supercomputing Centre (JSC).
+The authors heartfully thank all the volunteers who participated in the user study.
+The sole responsibility for the content of this publication lies with the authors.